-DESCRIPTION ROLE OF TRUST BOARD DEL EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors budget before commencement of financial year Approve annual report and accounts.
-Audit Committee to review the annual financial statement prior to submission to the Board. reports for submission to the Trust Board.
-Compiles and submits an annual report for the Trust to the Trust Board.
-Approves budget for submission. to devise and maintains systems of budgetary controls. to monitor financial performance and reports to the Board. to submit financial accounts to the Trust Board.
-8. Making Ex-Gratia Payments in respect of liability claims where legal advice has indicated a case can be made for LAS liability which would need to be contested in court or tribunal.
-Notes delegated action taken.
-Approves all payments above £250,000 and up to £500,000, subject to a report from the Chief Executive.
-Chief executive jointly with Director of Finance to agree to settle claims up to £1m which are not covered by the NHS LA schemes or commercial insurance.
-Director of Finance to ensure that document procedures cover management of claims and payments below the deductible.
+DESCRIPTION ROLE OF TRUST BOARD DELE DELEGATION OF AUTHORITY TO Chairman Chief Executive Directors 6.
+MANAGEMENT OF CHARITABLE FUNDS Approves the composition and terms of reference of the Charitable Funds Committee Receipts and approves the annual report and accounts for funds held on trust.
+The Charitable Funds Committee sets overall policy on investment.
+The Charitable Funds Committee presents annual progress reports on the update of the Trust's charitable funds Director of Finance and Performance - is responsible for monitoring the effective administration of charitable funds, including management and accounting arrangementsto approve the appointment of the Financial Adviser to the Charitable Funds Committee.
+An annual return is submitted to the Charity Commission.
+7. a.
+Claims up to £500k.
+Making Ex-Gratia Payments in respect of liability claims where legal advice has indicated a case can be made for LAS liability which would need to be contested in court or tribunal.
+Approves all payments up to £500,000, subject to a report from the Chief Executive.
+Chief executive jointly with Director of Finance and Performance to agree to settle claims up to £500k which are not covered by the NHS LA schemes or commercial insurance.
+Director of Finance and Performance to ensure that document procedures cover management of claims and payments below the deductible.
 Legal advice from instructed solicitor / counsel.
-Report / recommendation from the Director of HR & OD to settle tribunal claims.
-Formal reporting and approval to DH in line with Manual for Accounts for all cases above £1,000. b.
-Payment resulting from tribunal.
-Notes delegated action taken.
-The CEO and Director of Finance approve settlement of Tribunal claims, not under legal obligation, over £50,000 The Director of Human Resources and Organisation Development approves settlement of Tribunal Legal advice from the instructed solicitor / counsel for Tribunal claims over £10,000, and a report from the
+Report / recommendation from the Director of Support Services to settle tribunal claims.
+Formal reporting and approval to DH in line with Manual for Accounts for all cases above £1,000.